bridge-core/molang/README.md

 ### Early Return

-The same script as above, except that we now insert a "return 1;" in front of it. bridge is smart enough to figure out that the whole expression is static after it parsed `return 1;`.
+The same script as above, except that we now insert a "return 1;" in front of it. bridge.'s interpreter is smart enough to figure out that the whole expression is static after it parsed `return 1;`.
 These kinds of optimizations can be found throughout our library.

 ### MoLang